In Nepal, Mud Day marks the beginning of the rice-growing season.

 Overview

-We can’t wait to see how you celebrate International Mud Day!
-Share your photos and Mud Day stories with our Communications & Marketing Coordinator, Monique (she/her) at monique@ithacachildrensgarden.org.
+We can’t wait to see how you celebrate International Mud Day.
+Share your photos and Mud Day stories with our Communications Team communications@ithacachildrensgarden.org.

 *Caregivers are encouraged to let your child lead and resist the temptation to pressure your child into an experience they are not quite ready for.
-Our goal is for every visitor – especially the youngest – to engage (or not engage!) with the Mud in the way the want.
+Our goal is for every visitor – especially the youngest – to engage (or not engage with the Mud in the way they want and are ready for.
+Watching others engage with mud can be a safe, fun, and meaningful experience for children.

 Create a Muddy Play Space